DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 Thief used the lush backdrop of southern France and Paramount’s VistaVision camera to show precarious shots taken from fast-moving vehicles and helicopters.
 Robert Burks won the Academy Award for Best Color Cinematography.
 While that became the only Oscar victory for the film, the sets and costumes also earned nominations.

-Although Cary Grant had announced his retirement from film two years prior to making To Catch A Thief, he simply couldn’t turn down another chance to work with Hitch – or a chance to work with the glamorous Grace Kelly.
-Grant had already worked with Hitchcock on Suspicion in 1941 and Notorious in 1946 and would also work with him again in 1959 in North By Northwest.
+Although Cary Grant announced his retirement from film two years prior to making To Catch A Thief, he simply couldn’t turn down another chance to work with Hitch – or a chance to co-star with the glamorous Grace Kelly.
+Grant already partnered with Hitchcock on Suspicion in 1941 and Notorious in 1946 and would also combine with him again in 1959 in North By Northwest.

 Kelly found herself working with Hitchcock for the third time in two years, as she had just completed Rear Window and 1954’s Dial M for Murder before that.
-(In an interesting side note, it was during the filming of To Catch A Thief that Grace Kelly also met her soon-to-be husband, Prince Rainier of Monaco.)
-Thief was quite a collaborative effort between the three and while other films from each were certainly better, Thief still stands out as a nice group effort.
+Thief became quite a collaborative effort between the three and while other films from each fared better, Thief still stands out as a nice group effort.

-The Blu-ray Grades: Picture B+/ Audio C/ Bonus B+
+The Disc Grades: Picture B/ Audio C/ Bonus B+

 To Catch a Thief appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc.
 Across the board, this was a pleasing image.